 The narrow gate, also called the narrow door, is referred to by the Lord Jesus in Matthew 7:13-14 and Luke 13:23-24.
-He compares the narrow gate to the “broad road” which leads to destruction (hell) and says that “many” will be on that road.
+Jesus compares the narrow gate to the “broad road” which leads to destruction (hell) and says that “many” will be on that road.
 By contrast, Jesus says that “small is the gate and narrow the road that leads to life, and only a few find it.”
 What exactly is meant by this?
-Just how many are the many and how few are the few?
+Just how many are the “many” and how few are the “few”?

 First, we need to understand that Jesus is the Door through which all must enter eternal life.
 There is no other way because He alone is “the way, the truth and the life” (John 14:6).
 The way to eternal life is restricted to just one avenue—Christ.
 In this sense, the way is narrow because it is the only way, and relatively few people will go through the narrow gate.
 Many more will attempt to find an alternative route to God.
 They will try to get there through manmade rules and regulations, through false religion, or through self-effort.
 These who are “many” will follow the broad road that leads to eternal destruction, while the sheep hear the voice of the Good Shepherd and follow Him along the narrow way to eternal life (John 10:7-11).

 The exhortation to strive to enter is a command to repent and enter the gate and not to just stand and look at it, think about it, complain that it’s too small or too difficult or unjustly narrow.
-We are not to ask why others are not entering; we are not to makes excuses or delay.
+We are not to ask why others are not entering; we are not to make excuses or delay.
 We are not to be concerned with the number who will or will not enter.
-We are to plow ahead and enter!
+We are to strive forward and enter!
 Then we are to exhort others to strive to enter before it’s too late.